 Rabbinic Intern (2004-06)

 David Daniel came to Temple Beth-El as a Rabbinic Pastor student in the ALEPH Ordination Program, from which he earned smicha in January 2007 after a first career in finance.
 He retired as a Clinical Pastoral Education supervisor (training chaplains in pastoral care) in May 2015, and now teaches pastoral care for ALEPH.
 David Daniel also earned certification as mashpia ruchani (spiritual director) at Lev Shomea (Jewish Institute for Spiritual Direction); he now serves as member of the ALEPH Mashpia Faculty, as spiritual director for both ALEPH students and others.
-David Daniel has been married for 33 years, and is the father of two sons.
+David Daniel is married and has two sons.

 Rabbinic Pastor Aliza Erber